 By the time high school came around, my friend had learned that wit was the best defense against teasing.
 His humor, his sarcasm, became his armor, and it also was the way he made friends.
 In a very short time, he acquired a Praetorian guard of sorts, high school football players, who thought he was hilarious, and who protected him in the locker room, pushing anyone off who tried to mess with him.

 His high school friends, all intelligent, artistic, interesting people, pushed him to apply to college, because they all were applying to college.
 So he applied to college.
 He got in.
 He went to college.
 He graduated college.
+He lived a life where he didn’t just survive, he thrived.

 Years later, many years after college, he ran into Miss Scofield in a breakfast restaurant in Rhode Island.